“Poca vita mortal m’era rimasa,

 She painted “wet-on-wet”, applying several layers of paint in a single session.
-Once she felt confident about her plans for a stretch of the silk, she would block in a large area with alizarin crimson and then paint in more opaque reds: peony, vermillion, and cadmium scarlet.
+Once she felt confident about her plans for a stretch of the silk, she would block in a large area with alizarin crimson and then paint in more opaque reds: peony, vermilion, and cadmium scarlet.
 “Painting wet-on-wet gives the brushwork greater fluidity.
 The paintbrush glides across the surface like a freshly polished skate on ice,” Gwyneth says.
 Blending gently with the underlying layers, each stroke acquires great subtlety and dynamic range.

-This was the first time Gwyneth has worked with vermillion, an old and expensive red pigment that was used by Velázquez and other Old Masters.
+This was the first time Gwyneth has worked with vermilion, an old and expensive red pigment that was used by Velázquez and other Old Masters.
 “I was frankly a little disappointed with it,” Gwyneth admits.
 “Certainly for potency, it can’t compete with the cadmiums,” which were only invented in the 19th century and first widely exploited by the Impressionists.
-“I love the dynamicism of the cadmiums in the high range.
-Vermillion is much more subtle,” she says, and when she used vermillion, she found herself mixing in cadmium scarlet.
+“I love the dynamism of the cadmiums in the high range.
+Vermilion is much more subtle,” she says, and when she used vermilion, she found herself mixing in cadmium scarlet.
 “That’s anathema in certain artistic circles,” Gwyneth confesses, “where the idea prevails that if you want to paint in the tradition of the Old Masters, you have to limit yourself to their materials and tools.
 My approach is to incorporate inventions that I think the Old Masters would have embraced had they had access to them.
 I think Velázquez might well have availed himself of cadmium scarlet in painting a cardinal.”

 In emphasizing the cardinalatial scarlet, Gwyneth sought to draw attention to the beauty of the office of the cardinalate, which, as always for a prelate, is so much more important than his person: